We've accepted our super-fatness.

 Inside, while Mom and I were waiting for nurses to approve our visit to Dad's room, a young woman carefully pushed out of an elevator a wheelchair filled with a woman who must have been her mom a woman so fat that she barely fit.
 The wheelchair was sized to fit through the elevator doors.

-Her massive blob of heft was at the upper limit of blubber that one can accumulate without losing access to medical attention.
+She was at the upper limit that one can accumulate without losing access to medical attention.